Last updated: March 30, 2026

 Detection and Enforcement

 Overstays are typically detected at exit when border officials check your entry stamp and calculate your stay.
-However, with the upcoming EES electronic system, overstays will be automatically flagged, making detection immediate and certain.
-Some countries also conduct internal checks during police checks or hotel registrations.
+With the upcoming EES electronic system, overstays will be automatically flagged.

 Entry Bans and Schengen Information System (SIS)

-Serious overstays can result in an entry ban recorded in the Schengen Information System (SIS), a database shared by all member states.
-This ban prevents entry to any Schengen country for the specified period.
-Bans can range from 1-10 years and sometimes longer for repeat offenders.
-Fighting a ban is difficult, expensive, and often unsuccessful.
+Serious overstays can result in an entry ban recorded in the SIS, a database shared by all member states.
+Bans can range from 1–10 years and sometimes longer.

 Exceptions and Extended Stay Options